Mom. Homeschooler. Editor. Wife. These are a few words to describe notyouraverageal. Her life is anything but average.

-Writing Thank You Notes Is Not Old Timey
+Writing Thank You Notes Is Not Just for Old People!

 Writing a thank you note is a great way to express gratitude for a gift or an act of kindness.
 Not only is it the polite thing to do, but also it's a great way to make someone feel special.